tim-smart/effect-io-ai/effect/Effect-sandbox.md

 # sandbox

+Transforms an effect to expose detailed error causes.

+**Details**

-The `sandbox` function transforms an effect by exposing the full cause of any error, defect, or fiber interruption that might occur during its execution.
-It changes the error channel of the effect to include detailed information about the cause, which is wrapped in a `Cause<E>` type.
+This function enhances an effect by providing detailed information about any error, defect, or interruption that may occur during its execution.
+It modifies the error channel of the effect so that it includes a full cause of the failure, wrapped in a `Cause<E>` type.

-This function is useful when you need access to the complete underlying cause of failures, defects, or interruptions, enabling more detailed error handling.
-Once you apply `sandbox`, you can use operators like {@link catchAll} and {@link catchTags} to handle specific error conditions.
+After applying this function, you can use operators like {@link catchAll} and {@link catchTags} to handle specific types of errors.

-If necessary, you can revert the sandboxing operation with {@link unsandbox}
-to return to the original error handling behavior.
+If you no longer need the detailed cause information, you can revert the changes using {@link unsandbox} to return to the original error-handling behavior.

 To import and use `sandbox` from the "Effect" module: